The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Wisconsin, US

 Offers Telehealth

-Amritha Karkera is a Hematologist and an Oncologist in Green Bay, Wisconsin.
+Amritha Karkera is a Hematologist and an Oncologist practicing medicine in Green Bay, Wisconsin.
 Dr. Karkera is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Breast Cancer, Paget Disease of the Breast, Ovarian Carcinosarcoma, and Virilizing Ovarian Tumor.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Breast Cancer, Paget Disease of the Breast, Ovarian Carcinosarcoma, and Virilizing Ovarian Tumor.
+Dr. Karkera is board certified in American Board Of Internal Medicine, Hematology.

 Experienced in Light Chain Deposition Disease (LCDD)